manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

 One of my current tasks at Joboo.de is to define an architecture and tech stack for our most complex web UIs, where our existing Symfony & Twig solution just won't cut it.

-In order to experiment in a wholesome way, I used this as an excuse to finally build my first software-and-systems side project that was 100% serverless on the backend and 100% an SPA on the frontend.
+In order to experiment in a wholesome way, I used this as an excuse to finally build my first software-and-systems side project that is 100% serverless on the backend and 100% an SPA on the frontend.

 After all, that's how all great software projects start: with [CV Driven Development](https://www.clairecodes.com/blog/2019-05-15-cv-driven-development/)!